bitovians/pto/README.md

 ## Developing Locally

+We will need to install mkcert and run it to generate a local certificate.
+This is necessary because Freshbooks requires a secure connection to redirect to.

+### Installing mkcert

+- run `brew install mkcert`
+- run `mkcert -install`
+- run `mkcert localhost`

+The This will generate two pem (localhost.pem and localhost-key.pem) files in your home directory.

+- create a server.js file in the root of the project with the code from this article: https://ilango.hashnode.dev/serving-a-nextjs-application-over-https-in-localhost

+- run `node server.js` to start the server and serve the app over https://localhost:3000

 ### Running the backend

 Clone the [pto-api repo](https://github.com/bitovi/pto-api) and follow the instructions in its README to run the backend.